dylanafterall/cpu_3d_renderer/README.md

 # 3D Graphics Renderer in C

 <p>A 3D renderer built in C language, for self-study of graphics programming.<br>
+The renderer uses a left-handed coordinate system, with a clockwise triangle face winding order.<br>
 This project is for educational purposes, not commercial application.<br>
 Code was written for readability, not optimization.</p>